bit101/bufkill/readme.md

 # buff-kill

-A lua-based neovim plugin for intelligent deletion of buffers.
+A vim plugin for intelligent deletion of buffers.

-This plugin is very tailored to my own needs.

-You probably don't want this, but if you find it useful, that's great.
+This plugin was created with specific needs in mind, so it may or may not be what you need.

-The goal is to have a simple command for closing (deleting) buffers that works intelligently under most situations.
+The goal is to have a simple command for closing (deleting) buffers that works intelligently in many different complex situations.

 ## Deleting buffers